pearsedarcy/m-buildz/README.md

 ## Project Goals

-Build an eye-catching, highly performative, entirely responsive website to showcase skills in HTML and CSS, alone, without the use of any Object programming language i.e. JavaScript.
+Build an eye-catching, highly performative, entirely responsive website to showcase skills in HTML and CSS.
 The website should use modern native styling to encourage intuitive use and should display visual confirmation of interactions to the user.

 ## Project Scope